Anastasia Taylor-Lind

-Anastasia Taylor-Lind (born 1981) is an English/Swedish photojournalist.
+Anastasia Taylor-Lind (born 1981) is an English and Swedish photojournalist.
 She works for leading editorial publications globally on issues relating to women, population and war.
 She has lived in Damascus, Beirut, Kyiv and New York City and is now based in London.
 As a photographic storyteller, Taylor-Lind's work has focused on long-form narrative reportage for monthly magazines.

 Life and work

 Taylor-Lind was born in Swindon in 1981. and completed degrees in documentary photography from the University of Wales, Newport, (BA) and the London College of Communication (MA).
 In 2003 whilst studying for her degree she spent a month in Iraqi Kurdistan photographing female Peshmerga fighters, the Peshmerga Force for Women.